ISLEcode/.github/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
 about: You have an idea or suggestion for this project (only one by request)
-title: 'FR: brief description of your idea/suggestion (max.
+title: 'FR / brief description of your idea/suggestion (max.
 80 chars)'
 labels: 'i: enhancement, i: needs triage'
 assignees: marcastel
 ---